Welcome to the home of the Copyfree Initiative.

 Copyfree refers to a policy of freeing the product of the intellect through licensing.
 This means that it is open source and free software, but only the freest of open source and free software, and it is also much more than software.
 Any work subject to copyright licensing at all potentially falls within the purview of a copyfree policy.

-The Copyfree Standard Definition defines the characteristics of a copyfree work.
+The Copyfree Standard Definition (CSD) defines the characteristics of a copyfree work.
 This standard determines compliance of licenses with copyfree policy.
-Just as the Open Source Initiative certifies licenses as compliant with the Open Source Definition, and the Free Software Foundation defines licenses as Free or Non-Free Software licenses and as Copyleft or non-Copyleft licenses, so too do we identify licenses as Copyfree Standard Definition compliant or noncompliant.
+Just as the Open Source Initiative certifies licenses as compliant with the Open Source Definition, and the Free Software Foundation defines licenses as Free or Non-Free Software licenses and as Copyleft or non-Copyleft licenses, so too does the Copyfree Initiative identify licenses as Copyfree Standard Definition compliant or noncompliant.
 See Copyfree Licenses for a list of licenses certified as conforming to the Copyfree Standard Definition.
 Check the policy page for more information about CSD certification.

 The following resources are relevant to Copyfree policy and philosophy.
 The Copyfree Initiative does not necessarily endorse the positions or opinions expressed within these resources, nor do they necessarily endorse the Copyfree Initiative or copyfree licensing, philosophy, or policy, per se.

 - Center for the Study of Innovative Freedom

 - Open Rights Group